Calling All Stations

-Calling All Stations was released to mostly negative reviews from music critics who chastised its lack of direction, but praised Wilson's performance.
-It sold poorly in comparison to their earlier albums; it reached No. 2 in the UK and performed well in Europe, but it peaked at No. 54 in the US.
+Calling All Stations was released to mostly negative reviews from music critics who chastised its lack of direction but praised Wilson's performance.
+It sold poorly in comparison to their earlier albums, reaching No. 2 in the UK and performed well in Europe but it peaked at No. 54 in the US.
 This marked their first studio album not to reach number one in the UK since 1978.
 "Congo", the first of three singles from the album, went to No. 29 in the UK.
-The Calling All Stations Tour saw Genesis tour Europe throughout 1998, but an American leg was booked and cancelled twice due to low ticket sales.
-The group disbanded at the tour's conclusion, focusing on archival and greatest hit albums until Collins returned in 2006 for the Turn It On Again Tour.
+The Calling All Stations Tour saw Genesis tour Europe throughout 1998 but an American leg was booked and cancelled twice due to low ticket sales.
+The group disbanded at the tour's conclusion, but later reunited with Collins for the Turn It On Again and The Last Domino?
+Tours.